Make machines make sense of your complex reality

 As the result of the project, the click through rate of Areena’s new personalized tv and radio shows increased 42 % over the old static banner.

-The system we built with Veikkaus automatically personalizes page contents, such as game recommendations, to match the consumer profile.
+The system we built with Veikkaus automatically personalizes page contents to match the consumer profile.

 Intelligent mobile assistant for the Finnish language